Toward charged $Z_{cs}(3985)$ structure under a reflection mechanism

 In the past two decades, the researches on exotic $XYZ$ hadronic states have been one of the hottest topics in particle physics \cite{Chen:2016qju,Liu:2019zoy,Guo:2017jvc,Olsen:2017bmm,Brambilla:2019esw}, whose novel properties have brought a great challenge for the understanding of strong interaction.
 In the $XYZ$ family, the charged heavy quarkoniumlike $Z_{Q}$ structures by electron-positron annihilation are an exceptional class of exotic structures.
 Since the first observation of $Z_c(3900)^{\pm}$ in the invariant mass spectrum of $J/\psi \pi^{\pm}$ of a process $e^+e^- \to J/\psi \pi^+ \pi^-$ by BESIII \cite{Ablikim:2013mio}, a series of charged $Z_c$ structures were experimentally discovered ~\cite{Liu:2013dau,Ablikim:2013wzq,Ablikim:2013xfr,Ablikim:2013emm,Ablikim:2017oaf}, whose charged behavior can securely exclude the conventional candidate of heavy quarkonium.
 Thus, the $Z_c$ structures must imply a novel nature different from mesonic hadrons in the quark model.

 Very recently, the BESIII collaboration released measurements of $e^+e^-\to D_s^{*-}D^0K^+$ or $D_s^{-}D^{*0}K^+$ at $\sqrt{s}=4.681$ GeV, where a charged hidden-charm structure $Z_{cs}(3985)^{-}$ was observed in the vicinity of the threshold of $D_s^{*-}D^0$ ($D_s^{-}D^{*0}$) \cite{1830518}.
 Surprisingly, this is the first observation of charged heavy quarkoniumlike structures with strangeness, whose discovery could provide some unique hints to uncover the secrets of charged exotic $Z$ structures.
 From the production mode, it can be easily concluded that $Z_{cs}(3985)^{-}$ should be a partner structure with strangeness of well-known $Z_{c}(3885)^{-}$ reported in $e^+e^-\to D^{*-}D^0\pi^+$ \cite{Ablikim:2013xfr}, which means that $Z_{c}(3885)^{-}$ and $Z_{cs}(3985)^{-}$ are governed by a similar production mechanism.
 In the past theoretical opinions on $Z_c(3885)^{\pm}$, the tetraquark explanation with $c\bar{c}u\bar{d}$ is the most popular and other interpretations include triangle singularity, hadronic molecular state, etc. (see review articles \cite{Chen:2016qju,Liu:2019zoy,Guo:2017jvc,Olsen:2017bmm,Brambilla:2019esw} for more details).
+Furthermore, based on the explanations of $Z_c$ structures, several theoretical models have also been extended to predict the properties of $Z_{cs}$ \cite{Lee:2008uy,Ferretti:2020ewe,Dias:2013qga,Chen:2013wca}.
 These explanations basically cover various exotic hadron configurations.